Leaving Mental Health Charity, Second Step…

 Soon i’ll be publishing a post I’ve been working on about endings in Counselling that explores this in more depth.
 But for now, I want to acknowledge that all endings are significant.

 For me and personal endings, it’s the funny things that catch me off guard.
 Like having to hand in my ID badge to be destroyed.
-I have a nostalgic box of ID badges from courses and work, so this was more sad for me than it seems.
-It also made the ending feel far more final.
+It made the ending feel far more real and final.

 Thank you to all the staff who made my time there feel so special, and thank you for the flowers!